Pioneer (1863 paddle steamer)

 The gunboat Pioneer at Meremere during the Invasion of the Waikato.

-Pioneer was a 19th-century paddle-steamer gunboat used in New Zealand.
-Built in Sydney to the order of the New Zealand colonial government by the Australian Steam Navigation Company, she cost £9,500.
-Launched in 1863, she was towed across the Tasman Sea by HMS Eclipse, leaving Sydney on 22 September and arriving at Onehunga on 3 October 1863.
+Pioneer was a 19th-century paddle-steamer gunboat used in New Zealand for the invasion of the Waikato, able to carry up to 300 and with watertight compartments and forward and aft sliding keels.
+Built in Pyrmont shipyard, Sydney, in about 17 weeks, to the order of the New Zealand colonial government by the Australian Steam Navigation Company, she cost £9,500.
+Launched on 16 July 1863, she was towed across the Tasman Sea by HMS Eclipse, leaving Sydney on 22 September and arriving at Onehunga on 3 October 1863.